 One of the biggest factors impacting sales immediately after go-live is SEO.
 You’ll likely have built up a significant amount of SEO equity, probably spending years honing your e-commerce application to make it as search engine friendly as possible.

 The new website will probably have a completely new HTML structure, different content, and new url structures, all of which can have a large impact on SEO.
-No matter how much preparation you make to mitigate negative SEO impacts, it is very likely you will see a drop in organic search traffic of up to 20% in the weeks after go-live, which can impact sales.
+No matter how much preparation you make to mitigate negative SEO impacts, it’s very likely you’ll see a drop in organic search traffic of up to 20% in the weeks after go-live, which can impact sales.

-It is crucial that you engage your SEO agency early in the development process to ensure that the SEO impact of the change is minimized as much as possible.
-They can help devise an SEO migration strategy that will look at content, HTML, and url structures.
+It’s crucial that you engage your SEO agency early in the development process to ensure that the SEO impact of the change is minimized as much as possible.
+They can help devise an SEO migration strategy that will look at content, HTML, and URL structures.
 This should be baked into the project from the start rather than being considered just before go-live.

 Realistically, you shouldn’t expect your systems integrator to be experts in SEO – this is a speciality in itself.
 You just need to look at how much of your revenue is generated through organic traffic to understand that SEO is important, and makes an incredible impact on your inbound traffic.